You are here

 - NoveList is a powerful online tool to help you figure out what to read next.

 - Themed fiction and non-fiction book displays at all three locations.

 - Book Clubs and movie nights for those who like to dig deeper and share insights.
 (Check our calendar for upcoming programs.)

 - Assistance for those new to ebooks and downloadable media.
 Call or email the Reference Desk to make an appointment (608-789-7122)

 - We have staff who are monster consumers of media and who love to share what they're reading, watching, or listening to.
-Email Reader's Advisory Librarian Mary Dunn or give her a call at 608-789-7145 for suggestions.
-Or chat up circ desk staff at any location for the scoop on what's good.
+Call or email the Reference Desk for suggestions or chat up circ desk staff at any location for the scoop on what's good.